rc754/Pharma-Fetch-and-Analysis/README.md

 algorithms have shown promising results and can be significantly improved upon with more resources.
 We are tackling 3 Objectives -
 - Build an algorithm which can classify medicines and other wellness products into categories by their manufacturer provided descriptions and details.
-We then aim to classify these medicines and healthcare products according to the list of 40 general categories of medicines as listed by the FDA.
+We then aim to classify these medicines and healthcare products according to the list of 40 general categories of medicines as listed by the FDA using K means Clustering and Topic Modeling.
-- Build a pricing model which would allow small pharmacies to accurately predict market prices of medicines and decide on a competitive selling point.
+- Build a pricing model which would allow small pharmacies to accurately predict market prices of medicines and decide on a competitive selling point using Random Forest.
-- Build an algorithm which can provide substitute recommendations for medicines based on their description and features, to enable better inventory organization.
+- Build an algorithm which can provide substitute recommendations for medicines based on their description and features, to enable better inventory organization using Cosine Similarity.

 ** For detailed analysis and results please see the final report.